rjfrizz/jekyll-now/_posts/2016-04-27-frizzle-family-history.md

 Here's a bit of what I've learned...

 The Frizzle family moved to the Eaton/Compton area in the early 1800s.
 My great(x3) grandfather, Orsamus Frizzle, moved there from New Hampshire.
-These are some photos of Frizzle family headstones from the Sand Hill Cemetery in Compton, QC.

 I think that both Elvira, Randall and Benjamin are Orsamus' kids.